keypom/multichain-trial-accounts/README.md

 # Keypom Trial Accounts Contract

-Welcome to the **Keypom Trial Accounts Contract** repository.
-This project provides a NEAR smart contract for managing trial accounts, allowing developers to create limited-access trial accounts with specific constraints and exit conditions.
-It enables fine-grained control over account permissions, usage tracking, and automated transitions from trial to full accounts.
+Welcome to the **Keypom Trial Accounts** repository.
+This project provides both a NEAR smart contract and an accompanying NPM package for managing trial accounts.
+It allows developers to create limited-access trial accounts with specific constraints and exit conditions, enabling fine-grained control over account permissions, usage tracking, and automated transitions from trial to full accounts.

 ## Table of Contents